 Location.
 47° 12.067′ N, 91° 22.016′ W. Marker is in Split Rock Lighthouse State Park, Minnesota, in Lake County.
+Marker is near the Split Rock Lighthouse visitor center.
 Touch for map.
-Marker is near the Split Rock Lighthouse visitor center.
 Marker is at or near this postal address: 3755 Split Rock Lighthouse Road, Two Harbors MN 55616, United States of America.
+Touch for directions.

 Also see . . .

 1. The Mataafa Blow: The Stormy Horror of 1905.
 (Submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. The "Great Storms" of 1905 and 1913.
 (Submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 3. November 28, 1905: The Mataafa Storm.
 (Submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 4. Split Rock Lighthouse State Park MN.
 (Submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 493 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 9, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.